On this page:

 Mental illnesses can be treated.
 If your doctor or a mental health expert finds a mental illness, you will start treatment.

-You can find a counsellor through your doctor, your school or your work.
+You can find a counsellor through your doctor, your school, or your work.
 You can also learn skills in books, online or through support groups.

+Medications can make some mental illnesses easier to manage or lessen some symptoms.
+They can be very helpful and they are safe.
 There are different kinds of medications.
 Each medication works a bit differently.
 You will work with your doctor to find the best medication for you.

 Support groups are places to meet with other people who are dealing with the same problem as you.
 You can share information, learn from others and support each other.
-There are many different kinds of support groups.
+There are many kinds of support groups.

 To find support groups in your community:

-Ask your doctor or counsellor.
+Ask a doctor or a counsellor.

 Talk to your doctor or counsellor for more self-care ideas.